Update: October 19, 2020

 Before I take the zipper out of the top edge of the jacket, I pay attention to any detail I need to, so that I can put the new zipper back in the same way, if possible.

 The zipper tape at the top is usually folded back inside the jacket so it doesn’t show from the outside.
+(So, if your new zipper is too long, just fold it back and tuck it inside the jacket top before sewing it in.
+Don’t cut off the bottom of the zipper!)

 You can’t see it very well on this jacket, but just take mental notes of your jacket as you disassemble the area: